CARV-ICS-FORTH/arax/README.md

 * tests - Contain the tests that should be run with `make test`
 * tools - Scripts related to testing and releasing Vinetalk
 * vdf - Visual Data Free, http dashboard, showing Vinetalk state
+* vtop - Similar to htop but for Vinetalk
 * vinegrind - CLI Memory checker tool

 # API Documentation